CZ-TAO12/MetaCas/README.md

 # MetaCas

 A PyTorch implementation of our MetaCas.
+The paper "Information Diffusion Prediction via Meta-Knowledge Learners" has been accepted in *Information Sciences*.

 ## Dependencies
 Install the dependencies via [Anaconda](https://www.anaconda.com/):